Global existence and scattering for quadratic NLS with potential in 3D

-as $t \to \infty.$ \end{theorem} The choice to give the initial data at $t=1$ was made for convenience (we avoid the non integrability at 0 of the decay factor $1/t$ from dispersive estimates).
+\end{theorem} The choice to give the initial data at $t=1$ was made for convenience (we avoid the non integrability at 0 of the decay factor $1/t$ from dispersive estimates).
 The proof can be adapted without major changes if the initial data is prescribed at $t=0.$ \\ \\ Let's comment briefly on the assumptions made here: note that we did not strive for the optimal conditions on the potential or the initial data.
 It is very likely that they can be weakened without major changes in the proofs. \\ \\ Regarding the initial data, it is standard when implementing the space-time resonances method to require it to be spatially localized near the origin.
 This is what the $X-$norm encodes.
 We also need some Sobolev regularity to carry out energy estimates, hence the $H^{10}$ regularity assumption. \\ Regarding the potential, since our proof uses ideas from linear scattering theory, it is natural to have the same kind of hypotheses.
 To prove $L^p$ boundedness of wave operators, it is standard to require some spatial localization.
 That is why we impose a weighted Lebesgue condition.
 Note that the high exponent was chosen here for convenience (since such a weighted $L^2$ norm controls $L^p$ norms for $1 \leqslant p \leqslant 2$). \\ In dealing with the $H^{10}$ norm of the solution, we will also essentially need boundedness of wave operators on Sobolev spaces.